puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 Summary
 -----

-This walkthrough has introduced you to the core features and workflows of Puppet Enterprise.
+You have now experienced the core features and workflows of Puppet Enterprise.
 In summary, a Puppet Enterprise user will:

 * Deploy new nodes, install PE on them, and add them to their deployment by approving their certificate requests.
 * Use pre-built modules from the Forge to save time and effort.